Is It Safe To Have Cinnamon During Pregnancy?

 When it comes to cinnamon and pregnancy, the main concern is often the spice’s abortifacient effects, which could increase the risk of miscarriage.
 Cinnamon stimulates menstrual flow, and a group of experts cautions that large quantities of cinnamon may likely be unsafe.13 14

 When we say large amounts, it means more than the amount you would normally consume in food.
-Don’t take cinnamon supplements during pregnancy.
+Don’t take cinnamon supplements during pregnancy unless so advised by your doctor.

 Ayurveda also suggests that cinnamon should be avoided in large amounts while there’s a baby on board.